Creamy Butter Beans

 Can I use chopped tomatoes instead of cherry tomatoes?

-Using chopped tomatoes will make less recipe much less creamy than using cherry tomatoes, and will change the overall flavor significantly.
+Using chopped tomatoes will make the recipe much less creamy than using cherry tomatoes, and will change the overall flavor significantly.
 I would recommend using fresh tomatoes (diced fresh plum tomatoes will also work) or omitting them altogether.

 Other One-Pot Recipes You'll Like: